LAG Baden-Württemberg - Sa 11/18

 203 (5) The right to be provided with a copy of the data results from Art.
 15 (3) sentence 1 GDPR

-204 (6) The claims to information and surrender of the personal performance and behavioral data are not limited by the legitimate interests of third parties in the present case.
+204 (6) The claims to information and surrender of the personal performance and behavioural data are not limited by the legitimate interests of third parties in the present case.

 205 a) Pursuant to Section 34 (1) in conjunction with. § Section 29 (1) sentence 2 BDSG, the right to information of the data subject pursuant to Article 15 of Regulation (EU) 2016/679 (GDPR) does not exist insofar as the information would disclose information that must be kept secret pursuant to a legal provision or by its nature, in particular due to the overriding legitimate interests of a third party.
 The provisions in Section 34 (1) in conjunction with. § Section 29 (1) and (2) of the BDSG are based on the opening clause of Article 23 (1) (i) of the GDPR, according to which information and notification obligations of the controller or the right of access of data subjects may be limited in order to protect the data subject or the rights and freedoms of other persons (BeckOK; DatenschutzR/Uwer, 26th ed.
 1.8.2018, BDSG Section 29 Rn.
 1).